NEwa-05/traefik-gatewayapi/README.md

 # traefik-gatewayapi

-testing gateway api with traefik
+Testing gateway api with traefik

 ## Init env to connect to K8s platform and set variables